jamcalli/Pulsarr/README.md

 #### Manual Installation

 **Prerequisites**
-- Node.js 23.6.0 or higher (for local build)
+- Node.js 20 LTS or higher (for local build)

 ```bash
 # Clone the repository